pewpewnor/HyperSpace/README.md

 -   Feel free to comment on any issues you find interesting, you can also help on issues that has already been assigned (we will let you take over)
 -   You can also open up your own issues, whether for coding up new features based of the concept art, code refactoring, design improvement, etc
 -   If you have any questions, open up a new issue with the tag 'question'
--   Don't by shy, we accept any help from beginner programmers (we're beginners too)
+-   Don't by shy, we accept any help from beginner programmers

 ### Nice, but how do I start adding things?